Mechanic · Crash Stake originals 11 min read

 The reciprocal-distribution Crash mechanic is the most-imitated original in the crypto-casino category.
 Stake Crash defines what every cross-brand build replicates:

 • Reciprocal-distribution math is identical cross-brand: what varies between operators is the house-edge factor in the distribution.
-Stake's 99 percent is the published reference; Duel at 99.9 percent and Roobet at 97 percent are positioned relative to this anchor.
+Stake's 99 percent is the published reference; Duel at 100 percent within allowance and Roobet at 97 percent are positioned relative to this anchor.

 • Stake-alumni team operators carry the implementation: Shuffle Crash uses the same HMAC scheme directly.
 The cross-brand consistency is a Stake legacy.